Non-collapsing volume estimate for local K\"ahler metrics in big cohomology classes: Abstract

 \section{Abstract}

-We prove a uniform local non-collapsing volume estimate for a large family of K\"ahler metrics in the big cohomology classes.
+We prove a uniform local non-collapsing volume estimate for a large family of singular metrics in the big cohomology classes, which are K\"ahler on an open Euclidean subset of the manifold.
 The key ingredient is a generalization of a mixed energy estimate for functions in the complex Sobolev space to the setting of big cohomology classes.

 {\bf Classification AMS 2020:} 32U15, 32Q15, 53C23.